Interplay between non-Fermi liquid and non-Hermiticity: A multi-method study of non-Hermitian multichannel Kondo model: transport properties around fixed points

 We focus on the current operator through the $\rho$-th lead, derived as,

 where $H_K'$ and $H_{K*}$ represent the real part and the imaginary part of the second-order co-tunneling terms, i.e., the Kondo exchange terms.
 Note that the operator derived from Eq.\eqref{eqb90} is Hermitian, and its expectation value is real, owing to Eq.\eqref{eqb88} which guarantees the trace condition and thus the particle conservation.
-This is in consistence with the post-selection on the Lindbalian, i.e., resetting the particle number, which also ensures the trace normalization of the density matrix, resulting the particle number conservation.
+This is consistent with the post-selection on the Lindbladian, i.e., resetting the particle number, which also ensures the trace normalization of the density matrix, resulting in the particle number conservation.